MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 <img src="../images/media/image21.png" style="width:100%;height:auto;" />

-### People You Know (Online or In-person!)
+### People You Know (Online or In-person)

-When we show up to the present moment with all of our senses, we invite the world to fill us with joy.
-The pains of the past are behind us.
-The future has yet to unfold.
-But the now is full of beauty simply waiting for our attention.

 What is the first and best way to find research data?
-Ask your community, including your research advisor, colleagues, team members, and people online.
-Knowing where to find reliable, good data is as much a skill and art as any lab technique.
-You learn this skill set by working with professionals in your field.
-There is no one source, no one method.
+Ask your community!
+This includes your research advisor, colleagues, team members, and people online.
+Knowing where to find reliable, good data is as much a skill as any lab technique.
+You learn this skillset by working with professionals in your field.
+There is no single best source and no one method.
+You may even find data from people that you might not expect.

 <img src="../images/media/image22.jpeg" style="width:100%;height:auto;" />
 Image source: NASA, Dominic Hart 2023

 ---